Human Rights Management System

 Reporting channels

-The reporting channels allow us to identify potential alerts early by receiving petitions, complaints, claims, suggestions, and human rights violations related to our operation and service provision.
+The reporting channels allow early identification of possible alerts through the reception of requests, complaints, claims, suggestions, and violations of human rights related to our operations and service delivery.

 In order to identify, prevent, mitigate, and respond to the negative consequences of our operations on human rights and in accordance with the United Nations Guiding Principles, in 2024, with the support of an external consultant, we carried out a human rights due diligence process in all AES Colombia's operational areas, considering the following aspects and technical sheet: